Keep a healthy mouth this Memorial Day weekend

 Memorial Day is the first official day of summer for many Americans.
 We break out the grills, open up pools and prepare for the next three months of outdoor activities and warm weather.
 To ring in this exciting time of the year, millions of Americans are going to be hitting the road and sleeping under the stars.
 Whether you're camping in a tent or bunking in a cabin, make sure you're not neglecting your oral health this holiday weekend.
 Be equipped with handy tips and helpful hints to keep your breath fresh and teeth clean while enjoying this fun summer kick-off.

 Have you ever heard that if you need to clean your teeth but don't have access to a toothbrush and toothpaste that you should eat an apple?
 It's actually true.
-Apples, as well as carrots and celery, are a great all-natural aid for getting rid of dental plaque on your teeth.
+Apples, as well as carrots and celery, are a great healthy aid for getting rid of dental plaque on your teeth.
 The starchiness of these fruits and vegetables work in a slightly abrasive manner to clean the teeth when you're in a dire situation.
 While this shouldn't replace your regular brushing and flossing, it can keep teeth clean when you're out in the wilderness, boating and the like.

 Keep it healthy